$1000 Invested In This Stock 20 Years Ago Would Be Worth $11,000 Today

-Lowe's Companies LOW has outperformed the market over the past 20 years by 4.92% on an annualized basis producing an average annual return of 12.7%.
-Currently, Lowe's Companies has a market capitalization of $124.05 billion.
+Williams Companies WMB has outperformed the market over the past 20 years by 5.4% on an annualized basis producing an average annual return of 13.38%.
+Currently, Williams Companies has a market capitalization of $39.19 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.